-If signing up for a boxing class is a bit intimidating due to the extra gear and new buzzwords, you’re not alone!
+If signing up for a boxing weight class is a bit intimidating due to the extra gear and new buzzwords (boxing wraps and gloves?), you’re not alone!
 There are so many terms that aren’t common in other workouts—however, it’s no reason to shy away.
-We’ve compiled all the major terms you’ll need to make your first boxing class a total success!
+We’ve compiled all the major terms you’ll need to make your first boxing workout a total success!

-This refers to the side-to-side motions of avoiding punches by your opponent.
-This is often honed during your warm ups at the start of class, and helps you build a solid foundation in your future moves!
+Bob & Weave: This refers to the side-to-side motions of avoiding punches by your opponent.
+This is often honed during your warm-ups at the start of class, and helps you build a solid foundation in your future moves!

-If you’re attending class in a traditional boxing studio, you may hear your instructor call the ring a canvas.
+Canvas: If you’re attending class in a traditional boxing gym, you may hear your instructor call the ring a canvas.
 This stems from the fact that old rings were usually made from canvas, before today’s vinyl versions!

 Check Hook: This defines a counter hook, which involves you pivoting on your lead leg while throwing a hook yourself.